-Sue from Henley Brook in Western Australia said that she remortgaged her house to raise the $23,000 to buy into Aspire.
+A woman called Sue from Henley Brook in Western Australia said that she remortgaged her house to raise the $23,000 to buy into Aspire.
 She, too, quit her job with the dream of becoming a business coach.
 At one point she even sold all her jewellery, including her wedding and engagement rings, figuring that "when the money started coming in, I would buy the most expensive jewellery I could afford to replace them".
 The 46-year-old, who preferred not to divulge her last name, said that she earned just $500 for the entire year of 2015.
 "People have lost life savings, borrowed money from family members.
 It doesn't matter if you put in $1000 or $500,000, it's not right.
 They're very clever people.
 That money is gone.
 For me it's not about the money anymore, I just don't want them to do this to somebody else," she stated.

-One Perth businessman, who did not wish to be named, lost more than $300,000 buying multiple coaching licenses.
+One Perth businessman, who did not wish to be named, lost more than $300,000 buying multiple coaching licences.
 "The business concept looked great but the actual technology wasn't working like they were claiming," he said.
 "The product was basically the Internet banking system that was going to be converted into an app.
 Very clumsy.
 They were supposed to spend millions of dollars on the development of it and they didn't.
 They sold the franchises before the product was actually finalised and developed.
 They were selling agreements way before there was anything in place."

 The businessman described the entire saga as a "fucking mess".
 "It's an emotional mess, financial mess, relationship mess, business mess.
 It was all smoke and mirrors," he said.
 "Some people have lost their jobs, quit their jobs, can't get loans anymore, have lost relationships and friendships."
-He siad that the majority of his time was spent recruiting other franchisees, "multi-level marketing stuff" and giving presentations to small business owners to convince them to sign up.
+He said that the majority of his time was spent recruiting other franchisees, "multi-level marketing stuff" and giving presentations to small business owners to convince them to sign up.

 Craig Salamone, owner of The Iris restaurant in Jandakot, Western Australia, is one business owner who did get on board.
 He paid $3000 to become a franchisee, figuring it would bring in extra business.
 Luckily for him, by hosting Aspire meetings he managed to recoup his investment.
 "I paid $3000 for the franchise but I had a couple of functions where I probably put through about $4000, so I think I'm probably a little bit ahead," he said.